How To Add Charts And Graphs To WordPress

 Visualizer

-Depending on the chart or graph type you’ve picked, the plugin displays a number of customization settings and options …
+Depending on the chart or graph type you have selected, the plugin will display a range of customization settings …

 For example, the pie chart offers various configurable options, including: